AliceYangAC/ottawa-traffic-dashboard/README.md

 ## Future Plans

+- Use Azure Logic Apps to trigger HTTP function on a schedule (e.g., every 15 minutes) & integrate with other Azure services
 - Optional integration with Nokia EDA for event-driven automation
 - Visualization dashboard using Grafana or Power BI
 - Support for additional data sources (e.g., weather, transit)